MLSandoval/MLSandoval/README.md

 ## Professional Experience

+### Full Stack Developer (Soul Shelter Entertainment) Remote,  Aug.
+2020 - Present
+> Small entertainment production company providing audio and visual solutions for public and private events

+- Updating content from antiquated site into mobile-responsive single-page app using __React__ and __Bootstrap 4__
+- Constructed consultation request email system using __Twilio SendGrid API__
+- Created lead generation list in a __PostgreSQl__ database, exportable to CSV for company to use in Excel
+- Hosted using __Heroku__ running PSQL add-on instance on a standard-1x dyno

 ### Client Operations Associate ([Maestro.io](https://info.maestro.io/)) Los Angeles, 2017 - 2018
 > Tech Startup SaaS providing tools and solutions for enterprise live stream entities